LG Quantum: Display

 The Quantum features a 3.5" TFT capacitive touch screen with a resolution of 480 x 800 pixels.

 Processor and memory

 The Quantum is powered by a Qualcomm QSD8250 1 GHz Scorpion (Snapdragon) and has 512 MB RAM and a 512 MB ROM.

 Storage

-The Quantum has 16 GB of built in memory but no expandable memory (e.g. SD card).
+The Quantum has 16 GB of built in storage but no expandable storage (e.g. SD card).

 Camera

 The Quantum has a rear-facing 5-megapixel camera with auto focus, LED flash and records 720p video at 24 frames per second.

 Smartphone connectivity

 The device runs on AT&T's 3G network.
 It also offers WiFi as another means on connection to the Internet.
 The phone comes with built-in Bluetooth 2.1 and a MicroUSB slot to plug in a MicroUSB to USB wire which can be used to connect the device to the computer or to the wall charger.

 Battery and power

 The Quantum comes with a 1500mAh battery is user-replaceable by removing the back cover.
 The average talk and standby time are 7 and 350 hours respectively.